thommccarthy/nx-ts-news/posts/modal-react-ts/modal-react-ts.md

 }
 ```

-We'll also need some specific styles for our modal in `src/components/Modal.css`.
+We'll also setup a stylesheet for our modal in `src/components/Modal.css`.

 ```
 /* src/components/Modal.css */